 18. Passport, travel documents, credit cards, and cash

 Seems obvious?
 Not always!
 Check before you leave home that you have these items.
 And even when booking your vacation, you must check the validity date of your passport.

-If your passport expires before or during your vacation date, you will need to renew it before you travel.
+If your passport expires before or during your vacation, you must renew it before you travel.
 Many countries require passport validity of a minimum of 6 months after the date of your home journey.